 A church sanctuary is more than just a meeting place; it’s a space to minister and worship together.
 The furniture in your sanctuary should align with your church’s mission and the activities that take place there.

 The space should be visually appealing, functional, and comfortable, with a natural flow that promotes the goals of the people who gather there.
-Whether your church is just starting out or it’s time to upgrade your older sanctuary, we hope you find these tips for furnishing a church helpful!
+Whether your church is just starting out or it’s time to upgrade your older sanctuary, we hope you find these decorating ideas helpful!

 1. Choose Quality and Value